avegancafe/regen-cli/README.md

 ### `regen config <option name> <option value>`
 Save configuration for regen in `.regenrc.json`

-Possible options to be set are:
+Possible options that can be set are:

 | Option         | Description             |
 | ---------------| ------------------------|